Real-MullaC/dt_help/en/docs/img_tasks/tools/isocreator/isocreate.md

 #### Windows UEFI CA 2023 information

+New EFI boot binaries are signed with the Windows UEFI CA 2023 certificate.
+These boot binaries replace previous ones signed with a certificate authority from 2011.
+This certificate authority will expire in June 2026.

-The Windows UEFI CA 2023 certificate is now used to sign new EFI boot binaries.
-This is present in versions 10.1.26100.2454 and later of the Windows ADK as an option for ISO file creation.
+EFI boot binaries signed with the 2023 CA are already included in computers manufactured since 2024.
+These are also present in versions 10.1.26100.2454 and later of the Windows ADK and are an option for ISO file creation.
+These **are recommended** as well to avoid boot issues if a system has had updates to its Secure Boot revocation lists.

-Some computers may not boot correctly using these new EFI boot binaries, and compatibility may depend on whether or not a device that uses UEFI contains this certificate.
-You can check if your computer contains this certificate by running the following PowerShell command as an administrator:
+You can determine whether a UEFI system with Secure Boot features support for the 2023 CA in 2 ways: via the Registry and PowerShell.

+- To verify in PowerShell, run this command:

 ```powershell
 [System.Text.Encoding]::ASCII.GetString((Get-SecureBootUEFI db).bytes) -match 'Windows UEFI CA 2023'